Gessilt/LaravelApi/README.md

 ### Create a simple API with laravel 8

+Remember the study of laravel in my profile.
+I will use some terms and method here.
+Give a look on my project: https://github.com/Gessilt/Lavarel-study.
+Thanks.

 # What is API?

 Aplication Programmimg Interface, a algorithms (set of routines and standards) establiished by a software.